FailAcademy/learning/wdp-toronto/_slides/week-01/03-flexbox.md

 # Exercise 2

-Let's try out some of the flex item-related properties in project within the site `<header>` now following these steps:
+Let's use some of the flex-item related properties in our project, within the site `<header>`.
+Follow these steps:

-1. Remove all floats from your `<header>` elements
-2. Apply `display: flex` to the appropriate container
+1. Apply `display: flex` to the appropriate container in your `<header>`
-3. Use a combination of flex item properties to set the logo back to the left edge and the cart icon set to right edge of the page (and make sure they are the right size!)
+2. Use a combination of flex item properties to set the logo back to the left edge and the cart icon set to right edge of the page (and make sure they are the right size!)

 ---

 template: inverse

 # A Few More Things...

 ---

 class: center, middle

 .large[
 You can nest `display: flex` elements inside of one another.
 ]

 ---

 class: center, middle

 .large[
 Flexbox works well in modern browsers, but you may require **vendor prefixes** to support older browsers.
 ]

 ---